 - Clothes that would be appropriate for a temperate climate.
 Budapest will be around 30° F in January, 60° F in May, and 60° F in September.
-The average high for the year is around 80° F (in July) and the average low for the year is around 25° F (in January). - Outerwear appropriate for cold weather and rain including a heavy jacket and a jacket that can be worn in the rain. - Towel(s) for use in the hostels. - A hiking or traveling backpack, or small luggage case for travel and recreation. - Some nicer clothes that you will need for the Erasmus Student Network (ESN) gala at the end of the semester and for the operas, which are common in Budapest. - Food, recipes, measuring spoons/cups or key ingredients for the "American Night" at BME or for daily cooking.
+The average high for the year is around 80° F (in July) and the average low for the year is around 25° F (in January). - Outerwear appropriate for cold weather and rain including a heavy jacket and a jacket that can be worn in the rain. - Towel(s) for use in the hostels. - Some students have recommended taking a top (flat) sheet, as they are hard to find since most people use a fitted sheet and a duvet cover. - A hiking or traveling backpack, or small luggage case for travel and recreation. - Some nicer clothes that you will need for the Erasmus Student Network (ESN) gala at the end of the semester and for the operas, which are common in Budapest. - Food, recipes, measuring spoons/cups or key ingredients for the "American Night" at BME or for daily cooking.
 Remember that there are some restrictions on food that can be brought into Budapest, for example, meat and milk products are prohibited. - Snacks from the U.S. - Peanut butter, if it's a favorite of yours, since it will be difficult to find in Budapest. - Adaptors and converters that you have bought in the U.S. before traveling to Budapest since they can be difficult to find in Hungary. - Electronics from home if possible because electronics in general are much more expensive than in the U.S. Remember, however, that voltage and electric outlets will be different in Hungary.
 See the "Technology" section in this handbook for more information. - Liquids, such as shampoo and moisturizer, packed in water-proof bags.
 If you aren't picky about brands, then only bring enough of these types of toiletries for your first few days in Budapest. - A lock in order to secure your belongings in the hostels.